 Five Days: Scandinavian Style Flat-Plane Figure Carving

-This course provides beginning as well as experienced carvers with the opportunity to carve several figures in the Scandinavian flat-plane style.
-Beginning with an overview of tool sharpening and safety, the course provides hands-on carving experience as you complete each figure in step-by-step fashion.
-You will then paint the figures and apply a final oil finish.
-Beginners will start with a simple project to gain confidence with using a carving knife, before advancing on to other projects of your choice.
+This course provides beginning as well as experienced carvers the opportunity to carve several figures in the Scandinavian flat-plane style.
+Beginning with an overview of tool sharpening and safety, the course offers hands-on carving experience as you complete each figure in step-by-step fashion.
+The figures will be painted, and an oil finish applied.
+Beginners will start with a simple project to gain confidence with using a carving knife, before advancing on to other projects of their choice.
 Experienced carvers may dig right into a variety of more complicated figures.
 Band-sawn wooden cutouts can be purchased directly from the instructor, who will also have a supply of basic carving knives and cut-resistant protective carving gloves for sale or for loan during the class.
-This five day course offers enough time for students to work on carving as well as painting and finishing, and also provides ample time for sharing stories and history from a simpler time when an evening of whittling around the fire was the original Netflix.
+This five-day course offers enough time for students to work on carving as well as painting and finishing, and also provides ample time for sharing stories and history from a simpler time when an evening of whittling around the fire was the original Netflix.

 The roots of figure carving in Scandinavia stretch back into the mists of time.
-It's easy to imagine northerners long ago, especially during long hours of winter darkness, gathered around the fire—their source of light as well as warmth—carving figures to entertain children or grandchildren.
-Or imagine groups of men in the early- to mid-1800s, carving figures as they relaxed in the bunkhouse of their logging camps after a hard day's work cutting trees to satisfy the demands of recently established commercial sawmills.
-Creating a Scandinavian horse, a rooster, a wood-chopper, or a grandmother.
-Using the simple tool of choice, an all-purpose whittling knife, they told stories in wood as well as words—one chip at a time.
+It’s easy to imagine Northerners long ago, especially during long hours of winter darkness, gathered around the fire—their source of light as well as warmth—carving figures to entertain children or grandchildren.
+Or to imagine groups of men in the early- to mid-1800s, carving figures as they relaxed in the bunkhouses of their logging camps after a hard day’s work cutting trees to satisfy the demands of recently established commercial sawmills.
+Creating a Scandinavian horse, a rooster, a wood-chopper, or a grandmother, and using the simple tool of choice, an all-purpose whittling knife, they told stories in wood as well as in words—one chip at a time.